The Louisville Chapter

-We want to thank the Jefferson County Public Schools family resource counselors, cafeteria specialists, and school staff who helped distribute Blessings on the weekends last year!
-They played a crucial role in preventing childhood hunger on the weekends, and their efforts ensured kids wouldn’t go hungry.
-We thank them all for allowing Blessings to make sure the students at their schools had food to eat over the weekend.
+We want to thank the Jefferson County Public Schools Family Resource Counselors, cafeteria specialists, school staff, and over 1,000 volunteers who helped distribute Blessings every Friday of the school year!
+They played a crucial role in preventing childhood hunger on the weekends.
+Their efforts ensured our chapter provided 261,516 hunger-free weekends to 6,882 kids in 55 local schools!
+We thank them all for their time to make sure kids in their community were fed.

 Who will feed the kids this weekend?

 You can help us reach that goal by:

 - donating (as little as $150 feeds one child every weekend of the school year!)

 Click on the buttons below to get started!